 "We realize the intent was good, to bring the most competitive teams together," De La Salle principal Brother Robert Wickman said of the approval of the regional title games.
 "But we also have to remember that these are students first and athletes second."

 CIF officials have discussed this issue of player safety since talk of adding regional title games began three years ago.
 On Sunday, CIF executive director Roger Blake said he believes coaches who bring their teams to this level "do it the right way" and do not overwork their players.

 "An individual coach stated that at this point, his kids would be beat up and hurt.
 Well, perhaps that player shouldn't be playing," Blake said.
-"Responsible adults need to
+"Responsible adults need to make responsible decisions."

 If the regional title games are here to stay, options for shortening the season include reducing the regular season from 10 games to eight or nine, or reducing the NCS playoffs from four weeks to three weeks.